trixtateam/phoenix-to-redux/docs/js/phoenix-js.md

 ### Redux Saga Impementation
-In our saga for a container we can connect a socket and get a channel using either `getChannel` or `getAnonymousChannel` helper methods.
-These helper methods create a socket using the saved local storage locations `SOCKET_DOMAIN,PHOENIX_TOKEN,AGENT_ID` .
+In our saga for a container we can connect a socket and get a channel using either `getPhoenixChannel` or `getAnonymousChannel` helper methods.
+These helper methods create a socket using the saved local storage locations `PHOENIX_SOCKET_DOMAIN,PHOENIX_TOKEN,PHOENIX_AGENT_ID` .

-`getChannel` - this function gets the socket from the `phoenix reducer`, checks for the given channel if it exists, if it does and the events is not included will update the listening events for the channel with the ones specified.
+`getPhoenixChannel` - this function gets the socket from the `phoenix reducer`, checks for the given channel if it exists, if it does and the events is not included will update the listening events for the channel with the ones specified.
 ```JS
 import {